Valley Fever: The deadly and incurable disease terrifying the west coast

 The spread of Valley Fever

-Both the CDPH and CDC note that climate change is likely a factor in the spread of Valley Fever, but opinion is divided among experts – with some arguing that despite all the signs, there is no explicit link as of yet.
+Both the CDPH and CDC note that the climate crisis is likely a factor in the spread of Valley Fever, but opinion is divided among experts – with some arguing that despite all the signs, there is no explicit link as of yet.

 Drought, aridity, dust storms, winds, and wildfires – all linked to climate change – create favorable conditions for the fungus to proliferate and be disseminated.